 - You don't have to worry about popping that scary cardboard tube of cinnamon rolls open with a knife or a spoon.
 I cringe just thinking of that pop

-- You get to decide exactly how much cream cheese icing gets slathered all over your warm, fresh-out-of-the oven cinnamon buns.
+- You get to decide exactly how much cream cheese icing gets slathered all over your warm, fresh-out-of-the-oven 1 hour cinnamon rolls.
 You won't become another victim of the there's-not-enough-icing-for-everyone-so-use-it-sparingly pre-made version

-- Your house will smell like a bakery and your family will sing your praises for at least a week and it wouldn't be hard to set out some fluffy self-rising flour pancakes with 100% maple syrup topping them to go with the breakfast that turns into a whole morning date
+- Your house will smell like a bakery and your family will sing your praises for at least a week.
+And, it wouldn't be hard to set out some fluffy self-rising flour pancakes with 100% maple syrup topping them to go with this breakfast either

-- You don't have to think ahead and prepare anything the night before!
-You can wake up on a lazy weekend morning, prepare these, stick them in the oven and instantly become the mom/dad/sister/brother/aunt/uncle/best friend who makes delicious homemade sticky cinnamon buns for breakfast - hero status, I tell ya
+- These can also be called lazy cinnamon rolls.
+You don't have to think ahead and prepare anything the night before!
+You can wake up on a lazy weekend morning, prepare these, stick these simple cinnamon rolls in the oven and instantly become the mom/dad/sister/brother/aunt/uncle/best friend who makes delicious homemade sticky cinnamon buns for breakfast - hero status, I tell ya

-To make these cinnamon rolls, start by mixing the dough and letting it rest for a few minutes while you make the filling.
+To make these easy cinnamon rolls with cream cheese icing, start by mixing the dough and letting it rest for a few minutes while you make the filling.
 The filling is a simple mixture of cinnamon and sugar which you'll sprinkle on top of a layer of butter.
 Mmmmmm!

 When the dough has rested, roll it out into a rectangle, spread the butter on top then sprinkle with the cinnamon sugar mixture.
 Roll it up from the long end, pinch the seams, and cut into 11-12 individual rolls.